Kintyre/ksconf/docs/source/contrib.rst

 #.
 Create documentation in ``docs/source/cmd_<CMD>.rst.``
     You'll want to build the docs locally to make sure everything looks correct.
-    Part of the documentation is automatically generated from the argparse arguments defined in the ``register_args()`` method, but other other bits need to be spelled out explicitly.
+    Part of the documentation is automatically generated from the argparse arguments defined in the ``register_args()`` method, but other bits need to be spelled out explicitly.

 When in doubt, it may be helpful to look back over history in git for other recently added commands and use that as an example.